So, let’s recap on the events that’ve transpired this week:

 – Stop relying on mainstream media to be your primary news sources.
 Start supporting independent (preferably non-profit) news media that is headed by individuals with a trustworthy track record.

 – Start educating yourself on politics, starting at the basic level.
-Then, gradually, work your way up and learn what every single politician does, what kind of political power they have, when their election cycles are, and what they’re stances are in the areas that affect your quality-of-living.
+Then, gradually, work your way up and learn what every single politician does, what kind of political power they have, when their election cycles are, and what their stances are in the areas that affect your quality-of-living.

-– Start attending town hall meetings and come armed with some information (data and documents) that support the type of policy implementation you want your politician champion for.
+– Start attending town hall meetings and come armed with some information (data and documents) that support the type of policy implementation you want your politician to champion for.

-– Organize the people in your neighbor to become more involved in politics (power in numbers), and mobilize to keep your politicians accountable.
+– Organize the people in your neighborhood to become more involved in politics (power in numbers), and mobilize to keep your politicians accountable.
 You will need to stay on top of what agendas they’re pushing, in the form of their policies or their political influence.
 I recommend checking out the Town Hall option on Facebook.

 It will show you all of the politicians that govern your particular district.

-We don’t have the time to waste our precious energy on fruitless online debates in the comment sections or irate outburst directed towards the TV screen, as CNN presents trump’s many obscenities on a 24/7 ticker.
+We don’t have the time to waste our precious energy on fruitless online debates in the comment sections or irate outbursts directed towards the TV screen, as CNN presents trump’s many obscenities on a 24/7 ticker.
 The sooner we stop focusing our energy on being angry and against these injustices, we can be for the necessary solutions.